-Centrally located at the riverside with comfortable rooms.
+Centrally located in town at the riverside with comfortable rooms.
 The staff here is excellent and very friendly.
 Upgrade your weekend retreat by staying at this upscale accommodation without breaking the bank.
 Breakfast included.

 Mid Range = from $30 to $75

-Kampot has a large number of small scale and boutique resorts with more opening each year.
+Kampot has a large number of friendly priced, small scale boutique resorts.
 To compare rates and read reviews check out Agoda.com.

 Unfortunately I had to delete some of my restaurant recommendations here since the economical effects of Covid-19 hit Kampot really hard.
 More than a few restaurants did not survive the almost complete tourism halt in Cambodia.
-With the country opening up in November I’m positive though that there are plenty of good quality options left to continue Kampot’s excellent foodie reputation.
+I’m positive though that there are plenty of good quality options left to continue Kampot’s excellent foodie reputation.
 The eateries below are definitely open and ready for your visit.

-Simple Things Restaurant. #54, Old Market street.
-Good to know that Kampot also has a decent vegetarian and vegan option.
+Simple Things Restaurant, #54, Old Market street.
+Good to know that Kampot also has a decent vegetarian and vegan restaurant option.
 Veggie burgers, pizza, creative salads, Mediterranean falafel, humus, delicious shakes, smoothies and yoga classes.
 Good for breakfast too, with a few very original dishes on the menu.

-Yean Long, Road 33, Delicious, authentic, cheap, clean and fast are what sums up this roadside Khmer restaurant.
-Simple, but wonderful flavors.
+Yean Long, Road 33.
+Delicious, authentic, cheap, clean and fast are what sums up this roadside Khmer restaurant.
+Food here is simple, but with wonderful flavors.
 They also feature seafood options like crab with Kampot green pepper.
 Rub shoulders with the locals, that by the way are very welcoming and love seeing you there.

 And the winners are!

 Twenty three Bistro, #23, Street 726.
-Oh My God, if you’ve found this place you’re a lucky person indeed.
-Our meal here might not have been the healthiest, but we sure enjoyed the freshness of ingredients, the delicate flavors, the professional touch of the chef and the outstanding service.
+So lucky we found this place.
+We enjoyed the freshness of ingredients, the delicate flavors, the professional chef and super service.
 We went from home made duck liver pate to pork belly on sweet potato mash and ended with chocolate ganache topped with salted caramel.
-The setting is very informal and prices are friendly.
+Informal setting and friendly pricing.

 L’Osteria, Street 703.
 We can never go for long periods without craving good Italian food.
 Italian restaurants are everywhere in Asia, but unfortunately most of them are disappointing unless you pay top dollar (I’m not talking pizza).
 I understand that imported ingredients are expensive and difficult to source fresh, but l’Osteria proves that it is possible.
-Who would have thought that we would have our best Italian meal in 10 years of South East Asia at this tiny little restaurant in Kampot.
-All for a reasonable price I might add so come and taste for yourself.
+We never thought to have our best Italian meal in 10 years of South East Asia at this tiny little restaurant in Kampot.
+All for a reasonable price I might add, so come and taste for yourself.
 The always friendly and accommodating owner Francesco will welcome you with open arms.

-It seems that my favorite choices in Kampot turn out to be Western style food restaurants.
-Don’t get me wrong, I’m totally into Khmer food and I only seek out Western food every now and then.
+Well, it seems that my favorite choices in Kampot turns out to be a good mix between Khmer and Western food restaurants.
+I’m totally into Khmer food and I only seek out Western food every now and then.
 I mean, we all need some variety in our diet, right?
-More often than not you end up paying premium with the quality way beyond par, but not in Kampot.
-My theory, based on nothing more than positive attitude, is that the expatriate chefs in Kampot are so happy to live here, they can’t help but shine.
+More often than not you end up paying premium for beyond par quality, but not in Kampot.
+My theory, based on nothing more than positive attitude, is that expatriate chefs in Kampot are so happy to live here, they can’t help but shine.

 Especially during high season and public holidays it makes sense to book ahead to secure your seat(s).
-The transport planner below is very easy to use.
-Just fill out your place of departure, your destination and travel date.
-It will show the complete schedule and ticket price of all related transport.
-Make your choice and book instantly.
+Use the transport planner below to book your ticket online.

 Getting around in Kampot